Enterprise Data Governance Transformation

 | 7 domain definitions | Clarity on data scope and boundaries |

-| 13 data family catalogs | Detailed data element documentation |
+| 13 data family catalogs | Detailed documentation of every data element |

-| System landscape map | Integration architecture visibility |
+| System landscape map | Visual overview of all systems and how they connect |

-| Data flow diagrams | Understanding how data moves |
+| Data flow diagrams | Understanding how data moves between systems |

-| RACI matrices | Clear ownership and accountability |
+| RACI matrices | Clear ownership — who’s responsible, who approves, who needs to know |

 | Implementation roadmap | Prioritized next steps |